 Each tax debt has its own deadline for when the IRS can no longer collect on it based on when the taxes were assessed.
-If you are closer to the end of the ten year time limit the Internal Revenue Service will probably become more aggressive in its attempts to collect money from you.
+This is often referred to as a Collection Statue Expiration Date (CSED).
+If you are closer to the end of the ten year time limit, the Internal Revenue Service will probably become more aggressive in its attempts to collect money from you.
 If the IRS demands a payment plan that you know is not practical, you do NOT need to agree to that plan.

 All of these pieces of information help the IRS determine what it thinks you can pay back.
 And while this is a formula the IRS often follows, do not be surprised if they push back and try to disallow expenses.
-If you are attempting to set up your own Installment Agreement be prepared to negotiate and explain any expenses they find questionable.
+If you are attempting to set up your own Installment Agreement, be prepared for some aggressive negotiations and explanations for any expenses they find questionable.

-It is important to set an installment agreement that you can pay for the entire period.
-If you default and are unable to make payments you go back to square one, wiping out any previous work to settle your tax debt!
+It is important to set an installment agreement that you can afford pay for the entire period.
+If you default and are unable to make payments, you go back to square one, wiping out any previous work to settle your tax debt!

 If not having a lien on your house or property is the most important part of your resolution, an installment agreement will probably not be your best choice.
 Even if you have agreed to terms that won’t full pay your balance, your old tax debts will continue to collect interest and penalties until they expire.
 BUT the notices threatening wage garnishments, wage levies, and bank levies will stop with an installment agreement!

 If your primary goal is to set up an affordable resolution that will keep the IRS from threatening you with more wage or bank levies, an installment agreement could be the right resolution for you!
 To find your best resolution, fill out the confidential consultation request below or call 844-841-9857!